jhancuch/housing-prices-ames-ia/README.md

 The table also demonstrates that while the linear model with no non-linear components had a lower cross validation score and the lowest validation set RMSE, it was significantly better than the models with non-linear components.
 A driving reason is likely that the non-linearity found within the dataset revolved around the target feature, SalePrice.
 By taking the natural log of SalePrice, I transformed the variable into a normally distributed variable and remove some of the non-linearity inherent in the variable.

 ### Discussion

+Discuss what your models tell you in layman’s terms Exposition, problem description and management recommendations